CardiffARS/cardiffars.github.io/content/events/roundtable-2020-index.md

 > CF24 3AA
 > Cardiff

-## Sponsorship

-We'd like to thank The Institution of Engineering and Technology for having made a donation supporting some of the costs of running the event.

-{{< figure src="events/iet_logo.jpg" width="75%" >}}

 ## Call for Participation

-If you are interested in giving a talk, putting up a poster, displaying a project, or otherwise being involved with this event the next time it is run please contact us at <a href="mailto:officers@cardiffars.org.uk">officers@cardiffars.org.uk</a>.
+If you are interested in giving a talk, putting up a poster, displaying a project, or otherwise being involved with this event please contact us at <a href="mailto:officers@cardiffars.org.uk">officers@cardiffars.org.uk</a>.